reactjs/react.dev/content/docs/addons-animation.md

 var ReactTransitionGroup = require('react-addons-transition-group') // ES5 with npm
 ```

 `ReactTransitionGroup` is the basis for animations.
-When children are declaratively added or removed from it (as in the [example above](#getting-started)), special lifecycle hooks are called on them.
+When children are declaratively added or removed from it (as in the [example above](#getting-started)), special lifecycle methods are called on them.

  - [`componentWillAppear()`](#componentwillappear)
  - [`componentDidAppear()`](#componentdidappear)